Alfred Lacroix: Contributions to the history of sciences

 Apart from his scientific research, Alfred Lacroix had a deep interest in the history of sciences.
 He fulfilled his responsibilities as the Secretary of the Academy of Sciences by writing biographies of deceased members.
 His work in this area resulted in four volumes of captivating studies titled "Figures de Savants," which focused on the lives and contributions of French geologists, mineralogists, and naturalists.

 Recognition and honors

 Alfred Lacroix's contributions to the scientific community were widely recognized.
 He received numerous accolades, including being a "Grand Officier" of the Legion of Honor.
 He held memberships in various academies and received honorary memberships and doctorates "honoris causa" from around sixty universities, foreign institutes, and learned societies.
 He was also a correspondent of several international scientific organizations.

 He received several prestigious medals during his career, including the Penrose Medal.

 Personal life

-The later years of Alfred Lacroix's life were marked by personal tragedy, as he lost his wife in December 1944.
-His wife had been his loyal companion and collaborator throughout his extensive travels and research.
+Lacroix's wife died in December 1944.

 Lacroix was known for his conscientiousness, open-mindedness, fairness, and kindness.
 He had a sharp intellect and occasionally displayed a slightly ironic sense of humor.
 His students and colleagues held deep respect and admiration for him, and he left an enduring legacy in the world of French science.